aosabook/500lines/functionalDB/chapter.md

 There is one snag, though -- all collections in Clojure are immutable.
 Since write operations are pretty critical in a database, we call **atom** on our structure first.
 This is one of Clojure’s reference types, and it provides atomic writes to the element it wraps.

-You may be wondering why we use the *always* function for the AVET, VEAT and EAVT indices, and the *ref?* predicate for the VAET index.
-This is because these indices are used in different scenarios, which we’ll see later when we explore queries in depth.
+You may be wondering why we use the *always* function for the AVET, VEAT and EAVT indexes, and the *ref?* predicate for the VAET index.
+This is because these indexes are used in different scenarios, which we’ll see later when we explore queries in depth.

 ### Basic accessors